johnm/caksoylar-zmk-config/README.md

 # zmk-config

 This is a [ZMK](https://zmk.dev) config repo for my 34-36 key split keyboards, arranged in 3 rows of 5 columns with 2 or 3 thumb keys on each side.
-It uses three non-base layers activated through two thumb keys along with combos.
-It has <kbd>Ctrl</kbd>/<kbd>Shift</kbd> thumb hold-taps along with home row mods, which are also available on the left side of `NAV` layer. `FUN` layer is implemented as a tri-layer (active when both `NAV` and `SYM` are active).
+It uses three non-base layers activated through two thumb keys, along with combos.
+It has <kbd>Ctrl</kbd>/<kbd>Shift</kbd> thumb hold-taps along with home row mods, which are also available on the left side of `NAV` layer. `FUN` layer is implemented as a tri-layer, i.e. it is active when both `NAV` and `SYM` are active.

 OS-dependent shortcuts are present on the `NAV` layer, e.g. for Windows:
 - `Win Close`: <kbd>Alt</kbd><kbd>F4</kbdy>